wwdenis/prolix/README.md

 Word Wide Architecture
 ===================

-What is WWA?
+What is Prolix?
 ------------

-WWA is a starting point for building modern RESTful applications.
+Prolix is a starting point for building modern RESTful applications.
 It is intended to help .NET developers on REST architecture, facilitating migration from ASP .NET Web Forms and MVC to Web API.

 ### Architecture

-WWA is a application framework built on top of __.NET Framework__, __.NET Standard__ , __Xamarin__ and __ASP .NET Web API__, using modern practices (SOLID, IoC, etc.) and known tools for developers.
+Prolix is a application framework built on top of __.NET Framework__, __.NET Standard__ , __Xamarin__ and __ASP .NET Web API__, using modern practices (SOLID, IoC, etc.) and known tools for developers.
 It  implements a very simple (but powerful) layered architecture (Domain, Data, Logic, App) allowing developers focus on the solution itself.

 ### Technologies